 Fig 2.
 T cell activation needs costimulation via TCR and CD28.
 Binding of B7 to CTLA-4 inhibits T cell function.
 Anti–CTLA-4 antibodies block CTLA-4 binding and prevent inhibition of T cell function.
 (Buchbinder, E., 2015)

 Reovirus, a double stranded RNA virus, has direct oncolytic activity against a number of tumor types.
 Rajani et al. have exhibited that combination of intra-tumoral reovirus (Reolysin) with systemic anti-PD-1 antibody delivery was far superior in establishing tumor control than either of the monotherapies.
-Seven days after the first reovirus administration, anti-PD-1 antibody is treated to minimize induction of anti-viral response and allow the virus to spread within the tumor.
+Seven days after the first reovirus administration, anti-PD-1 antibody is treated to minimize induction of anti-viral response and allows the virus to spread within the tumor.
 Moreover, depleting CD8 T cells and NK cells completed ablated the efficacy of therapy, in favor of the interplay of both innate and adaptive immune system to mediate clinical efficacy.

-With our well-established oncolytic virus engineering platform, the experienced scientists here at Creative Biolabs offer high quality oncolytic virus expressing immune checkpoint inhibitor, such as B & T lymphocyte attenuator and antibodies targeting checkpoint molecules, including CTLA-4, PD-1, TIM-3, LAG-3.
+With our well-established oncolytic virus engineering platform, the experienced scientists at Creative Biolabs offer high quality oncolytic virus expressing immune checkpoint inhibitor, such as B & T lymphocyte attenuator and antibodies targeting checkpoint molecules, including CTLA-4, PD-1, TIM-3, LAG-3.
 We also provide other various services regarding oncolytic virus development.
 Please feel free to contact us for more information and a detailed quote.

 Please feel free to contact us for a quote and further discussion with our scientists.